-An amazing group of community stand-outs are scheduled to be honored in February.
+An amazing group of community stand-outs are scheduled to be honored this month.

 The Peoria Independent is hosting its second annual Peoria Hometown Heroes Awards event to salute those who make the community a special place.

-Each of the past year’s recipients will be awarded a commemorative award during the community luncheon, which will be catered by Dillon’s KC BBQ.
+Each of the past year’s recipients will be given a commemorative award during the community luncheon, which will be catered by Dillon’s KC BBQ.

 For Independent Newsmedia Advertising Director Barb Wandling nothing says community like a local event hosted at a landmark community center.

 “Attendees, honorees, and sponsors alike can expect a local event with something not many have: authenticity,” she said.
 “Each of the honorees are true local heroes who deserve to be recognized.
 Here at Independent Newsmedia, we are everything local and there is nothing more local than community members.”

 Over the last year on a monthly basis, Independent Newsmedia featured a Hometown Hero in the Peoria Independent to recognize the people and businesses for local achievements and distinguished contributions to the community and beyond.